Hua Beach near Kamala

-Hua Beach – After spending eighteen years in Phuket, I would probably smile if someone would tell me there is a beach i never heard of and never walked on.
-Phuket is not that big and 34 was already a pretty impressive amount of beaches on our list.
+Hua Beach – After spending 23 years in Phuket, I would probably smile if someone would tell me there is a beach I never heard of and never walked on.
+Phuket is not that big and 40 was already a pretty impressive amount of beaches on our list.

-It took me a while and an iPhone map to spot the two concrete pillars resembling a private property entrance.
+It took me a while and a Google map to spot the two concrete pillars resembling a private property entrance.
 After a short hesitation, I entered and drove down a small but quite recent concrete road, and it wasn’t long before I reached a leafy parking area just next to the sea.